divyapathak24/Human-Faces-Image-Colorization-Gray-Scale/README.md

 Google Colab platform is used for the training purpose.

-We have trained the network on 500 Gray scale images with 128x128 dimension.
+We have trained the network on 500 Gray scale human faced images with 128x128 dimension.